kelliaw/kwwPersonalSite/README.md

 JAVASCRIPT FEATURES -- I utilized Javascript to show/hide my navbar through clicking a button.
 ONE EXTRA FEATURE -- I also have a navigation menu that expands and collapses based on screen sizes, and is opened and closed by clicking the "hamburger" option.

-Finally --
-Thank you so much for this opportunity.
-Creating this project was more fun than I even knew it could be and I have grown so much because of it.
-Thank you to my mentors for their guidance and support.